JVLT0/Decodificador-Python/README.md

 2. Performs preliminary evaluation using CFG and dictionary.
 3. Selects the top 3 preliminary candidates.
 4. Applies BERT validation only to those top 3.
+   - If the text is too long, it is divided into sentences and partially processed.
 5. Returns the most likely decryption with explanation and score chart.

 ---